ccd0/4chan-x/readme.md

 - `cd` into it and build with `cake build`.
 - For development (continuous builds), run `cake dev &`.
 Kill the process with `killall node`.

-# Releasing

-- Upgrade version with `cake -v VERSION upgrade`.
-Note that this is only used to release new 4chan x versions, and is not needed or wanted in pull requests.

 # Contributing

 - Edit the CoffeeScript source